ankitjain451/Machine-Learning-With-Tensorflow/Book_Script_Generation_LSTM/README.md

-# Generating TV Scripts using LSTMs
+# Generating Book Scripts using LSTMs
-This repo consists of an implementation of TV Script Generation code.
+This repo consists of an implementation of Book Script Generation code.

 ### Dataset
-Simpson's TV script dataset was used for this.
-The full dataset can be downloaded from [Kaggle] (https://www.kaggle.com/wcukierski/the-simpsons-by-the-data#simpsons_script_lines.csv)
+The dataset used was from one of the popular Packt book Mastering PostgreSQL by Hans-Jürgen Schönig.
+We used almost 100 pages from the book and removed any figures, tables and SQL code.

 ### Installations
 * This code is checked on using native Python 3 with anaconda
 * Create a conda virtual environment and install relevant packages using requirements.txt file